 My practice juxtaposes the temporary and permanent; I use images made using a digital camera (primarily a rangefinder, but sometimes even my phone) as a source to produce analogue, archival-quality silver gelatin black and white prints.
 I apply minimal processing in post-production, striving only to crop, sometimes making occasional exposure and tone adjustments.
 All of my current bodies of work are open-ended with no fixed terminus.

-- The University of British Columbia, Master of Arts, Educational Studies in the Multimedia Ethnographic Research Lab, Vancouver, BC, Canada (1993 - 1997)
+The University of British Columbia, Master of Arts, Curriculum Studies at the Multimedia Ethnographic Research Lab, Vancouver, BC, Canada

 (1993 - 1996)

 Earlham College, Bachelor of Arts (Honors), Sociology/Anthropology, Richmond, IN, USA (1988 - 1992)